Protecting Your Investment With Insurance | Cosmopolitan Projects

 • Outbuildings on the property.

-• Permanent fixtures or fittings.
+• Permanent fixtures and fittings.

 • Geysers.